danielhelfand/blog_posts/CustomComponent.md

 uses the Developer Catalog to deploy local source to OpenShift and start up that source on a container with a couple of CLI commands.

-This unfortunately didn't work because the Minishift Developer Catalog doesn't come with a Java option.
+This unfortunately didn't work because the `Minishift` Developer Catalog doesn't come with a Java option.
 So I started learning about how to add a custom `builder image` in the event the Developer Catalog doesn't support a particular language or framework.

-The method I used to add a Java builder image with `Red Hat Open JDK 8` to the Developer Catalog was to use an `image stream` to define what image definition I would use to support my Java component.
+The method I used to add a Java builder image with `Red Hat Open JDK 8` to the Developer Catalog was to use an `image stream` to define what image I would use to support my Java component.
+An `image stream` can be defined in YAML or JSON to define properties of the `builder image`, including where to pull the image definition from and descriptions that will display in the Developer Catalog web console.